landonma/Data-Management-Templates-Project/Documentation_Template/Documentation_Template_exampe.md

  4) Variable List

-    Name: Species
-    Description: Species of the Drosophila sampled
-    DML = Drosophila melanogaster
-    DMJ = Drosophila mojavensis
-    O = Other

-    A. Name: *[variable name]*
-    Description: *[description of the variable]*

-    B. Name: *[variable name]*
-    Description: *[description of the variable]*
-                *[Value labels if appropriate.
-Units if appropriate.]*
- 1) Name: OBJECTID
+    1. Name: OBJECTID
     Description: A unique ID for each row

- 2) Name: LATITUDE
+    2. Name: LATITUDE
     Description: The latitudinal center of nominal 375 m fire pixel

- 3) Name: LONGITUDE
+    3. Name: LONGITUDE
      Description:  The longitudinal center of nominal 375 m fire pixel

- 4) Name: BRIGHT_ti4
+    4. Name: BRIGHT_ti4
      Description: VIIRS 1-4 brightness temperature(Kelvin) of the fire pixel

- 5) Name: SCAN
+    5. Name: SCAN
      Description: Actual along scan pixel size, 375 m at nadir

- 6) Name: TRACK
+    6. Name: TRACK
     Description: Actual along track pixel size, 375 at nadir

- 7) Name: ACQ_DATE
+    7. Name: ACQ_DATE
     Description: The date that the observation was recorded ( Month/Day/Year, Time (AM/PM) )

- 8) Name: ACQ_TIME
+    8. Name: ACQ_TIME
     Description: The time the observation was recorded in (HHMM)

- 9) Name: Satellite
+    9. Name: Satellite
     Satellite that recorded the fire pixel, N = Suomi National Polar-orbiting Partnership (Suomi-NPP)

- 9) Name: CONFIDENCE
+    10. Name: CONFIDENCE
     Description: The confidence that the observation was a fire. l = low confidence, n = nominal, h = high confidence

- 10) Name: VERSION
+    11. Name: VERSION
     Description:  VIIRS algorithm version

- 11) Name: BRIGHT_ti5
+    12. Name: BRIGHT_ti5
     Description: I-5 Channel brightness temperature (Kelvin) of the fire pixel

- 12) Name: FRP
+    13. Name: FRP
-  Description: Fire radiative power (MW)!!
+    Description: Fire radiative power (MW)

-  24) Name: DAYNIGHT
+    14. Name: DAYNIGHT
     Description: D= Daytime fire, N= Nighttime fire

- 24) Name: DESA
+    15. Name: DESA
     Description:  Name of the village where the observation was detected

- 25) Name: KECAMATAN
+    16. Name: KECAMATAN
     Description: Name of the province where the observation was detected

- 26) Name: KABUPATEN
+    17. Name: KABUPATEN
     Description: Name of the sub-district where the observation was detected

- 27) Name: PROPINSI
+    18. Name: PROPINSI
     Description:  Name of the district where the observation was detected

- 28) Name: LUAS
+    19. Name: LUAS
     Description: Whether or not the point was on Sumatra or not (0 or 1)
+## TABULAR DATA-SPECIFIC INFORMATION FOR: VIIRS_12_18_TREATED.shp

+ 1) Number of variables: 19 variables

+ 2) Number of cases/rows: 45,432

+ 3) Missing data codes:
+         -9999   This is the number used for observations that were not recorded

+ 4) Variable List

+    1. Name: OBJECTID
+    Description: A unique ID for each row

+    2. Name: LATITUDE
+    Description: The latitudinal center of nominal 375 m fire pixel

+    3. Name: LONGITUDE
+     Description:  The longitudinal center of nominal 375 m fire pixel

+    4. Name: BRIGHT_ti4
+     Description: VIIRS 1-4 brightness temperature(Kelvin) of the fire pixel

+    5. Name: SCAN
+     Description: Actual along scan pixel size, 375 m at nadir

+    6. Name: TRACK
+    Description: Actual along track pixel size, 375 at nadir

+    7. Name: ACQ_DATE
+    Description: The date that the observation was recorded ( Month/Day/Year, Time (AM/PM) )

+    8. Name: ACQ_TIME
+    Description: The time the observation was recorded in (HHMM)

+    9. Name: Satellite
+    Satellite that recorded the fire pixel, N = Suomi National Polar-orbiting Partnership (Suomi-NPP)

+    10. Name: CONFIDENCE
+    Description: The confidence that the observation was a fire. l = low confidence, n = nominal, h = high confidence

+    11. Name: VERSION
+    Description:  VIIRS algorithm version

+    12. Name: BRIGHT_ti5
+    Description: I-5 Channel brightness temperature (Kelvin) of the fire pixel

+    13. Name: FRP
+    Description: Fire radiative power (MW)

+    14. Name: DAYNIGHT
+    Description: D= Daytime fire, N= Nighttime fire

+    15. Name: DESA
+    Description:  Name of the village where the observation was detected

+    16. Name: KECAMATAN
+    Description: Name of the province where the observation was detected

+    17. Name: KABUPATEN
+    Description: Name of the sub-district where the observation was detected

+    18. Name: PROPINSI
+    Description:  Name of the district where the observation was detected

+    19. Name: LUAS
+    Description: Whether or not the point was on Sumatra or not (0 or 1)
+## CODE-SPECIFIC INFORMATION:

+  1) Installation
+  *[Instructions to install the software, if necessary]*

+  2) Requirements
+  *[Describe all programs and libraries that your code relies on.
+What should a user install to make sure that the code can be run successfully?]*

+  3) Usage
+  *[Describe how to use the code.
+Include examples]*

+  4) Support
+  *[Will the authors support others that want to use these scripts?]*

+  5) Contributing
+  *[Can other researchers contribute to the code?
+Is the code in a public repository?
+Are pull requests welcome?
+In this case the code submitted in the repository will be a snapshot, which can be useful for preservation.]*

   !! add r and code specifc section and packages rcode in github repo and will be kept updated